-Everywhere you go, you’re likely to run into families travelling together.
 Family travel and multi-generational travel is one of the fastest growing segments in the travel industry, with affordability and value being two of the most important factors for these travelling families (source: skift.com).
 With more families travelling together, bedroom space, kitchen facilities and laundry become increasingly important.
 Vacation rentals are the perfect solution at an affordable price.
-So how can you attract more families to your vacation rental?

 We made the move to vacation rentals from hotels when our first child was old enough to start standing in her travel cot and could see us.
-In a hotel room, this forced us to spend the evening in the dark or to hide in the bathroom – this got old pretty quickly.
+Staying in a hotel with a baby forced us to spend the evening in the dark or to hide in the bathroom – this got old pretty quickly.
 Once we started staying in vacation rentals, there was no looking back.
-We were able to have our own room, prepare meals and pack much lighter thanks to laundry facilities.
+We were able to have our own rooms, prepare our own meals and pack much lighter thanks to laundry facilities.

 If you are a family looking to stay in a vacation rental, read these posts:

-As travellers who have frequently stayed in vacation rentals, we know what we look for when choosing a place to stay.
-Whether you have a second home to rent or you are a family looking to fund a great adventure, here are some ways you can make your vacation rental attractive to families:
+As travelers who have frequently stayed in vacation rentals, we know what we look for when choosing a place to stay.
+Whether you have a second home to rent or you are a family looking to fund a great adventure, here’s how you can get more bookings on Airbnb by making your vacation rental attractive to families:

 1. LIST YOUR HOME AS FAMILY FRIENDLY